KSW-NewBalance/.github/profile/README.md

 __*: IoT Device and Visualizing Application for Monitoring the Running Gait*__

 Our project suggests a mobile application that monitors running gait using IoT.
-We utilized IMU-6050 sensors and a pressure sensor to measure the angle of the foot and identify different strike types.
+We utilized MPU-6050 sensors and a Force Sensitive Resistor(FSR) to measure the angle of the foot and identify different strike types.

 ## Group Members